-Treatment of people with asthma during the Covid-19 pandemic has limited access to health service facilities.
-Also, families of people with asthma must be disciplined again to use masks, physical distancing, and other prevention efforts.
+Treatment of people with Asthma during the Covid-19 pandemic has limited access to health service facilities.
+Also, families of people with Asthma need to be disciplined again to use masks, physical distancing, and other prevention efforts.

-Conflicts of interest
+6. Conflicts of interest